Skip to main content

 Objectives

 Key metrics for success for this pilot project focus on both the technology installed at CCSD as well as student engagement with the new CTE curriculum that is based on solar and battery energy storage.
-Tracked metrics will include:
+Tracked metrics include:

-1. Financial savings from the solar and storage installation
+- Financial savings from the solar and storage installation

-2. Duration of battery usage during grid outages
+- Duration of battery usage during grid outages

-3. Number of CTE credits earned by CCSD students
+- Number of CTE credits earned by CCSD students

-4. Number of students who complete a program of study with a solar component
+- Number of students who complete a program of study with a solar component

 Key Levers for Success

 CCSD has broad support for this project.
 The CCSD Board of Education conducted a feasibility study for all CCSD schools in 2020 and approved the CTE solar components.
 Employees and teachers of CCSD support this project by a ratio of 10:1.
 Cheatham County citizens also created a dedicated Facebook page to advocate for the Board to approve this project.
-Support of these important sectors will help drive the success of the solar and battery storage component and CTE programming.
+Support of these important sectors help drive success of the solar and battery storage component and for CTE programming.

 The Team

 Wilmot, Inc. is a solar developer/installer based in Middle Tennessee and is a certified small and woman-owned business.
 Wilmot has developed some of the most innovative solar projects in Middle Tennessee, including Music City Solar, a community solar project for Nashville Electric System, and a 4-megawatt project with Nashville Metro Water Services.
-Wilmot, Inc. will seek bids, check references for a quality contractor, and be on the installation site for quality assurance.

 Dr. Cathy Beck serves as the director of schools for CCSD.
 She has been in education for over 30 years, serving the past 10 years in administrative positions.
 Prior to joining CCSD, Dr. Beck served as assistant superintendent in Summit County, Colorado, where she experienced firsthand the reduction in utility costs with solar.
 Dr. Beck has also overseen large grants throughout her career.

 Chris Cooper is the coordinator for CTE and STEAM Education for CCSD.
-Prior to his roles in academic coaching and administration, Chris served for 25 years at the collegiate, high school, and middle school levels.
-He has relevant experience with solar through hobby, agriculture, and personal power applications.
+Prior to his roles in academic coaching and administration, Chris served for 25 years at the collegiate, high school and middle school levels.
+He has relevant experience with solar through hobby, agriculture and personal power applications.

 Photo Gallery